LOOSE-LIPS/loose-lips-2.0/src/routes/blog/treeces-rap-up-westside-gunn-flygod-is-an-awesome-god-2/index.md

   - >-
     imported/treeces-rap-up-westside-gunn-flygod-is-an-awesome-god-2/image1212.jpeg
 description: >-
-  FLYGOD IS AN AWESOME GOD 2 is Buffalo legend Westside Gunn&rsquo;s second release this year, coming three months after fan- favourite and cult classic &lsquo;Pray for Paris&rsquo;.
-Here, he takes a laidback curators role;
-  there&rsquo;s a feature on all tracks bar one but by no means does he takes a back seat, Gunn&rsquo;s Buffalo street [...]Read More...
+  FLYGOD IS AN AWESOME GOD 2 is Buffalo legend Westside Gunn;s second release this year, coming three months after fan- favourite and cult classic &lsquo;Pray for Paris;.
+Here, he takes a laidback curators role; there;s a feature on all tracks bar one but by no means does he takes a back seat, Gunn;s Buffalo street [...]Read More...
 published: true
 tags: feature
 featured: false